 There is little of interest here.
-If the PCs make any noise, have Takaritha (see area 2-5) try to hear them.
+If the PCs make any noise, have Takaritha (see area 2-5) make a Listen check (DC determined by the GM based on the noise level).
 If she succeeds, she casts ventriloquism, causing her voice to emit from area 2-6.
 She uses a feminine voice that whimpers and sobs, attempting to lure the PCs into the monstrous scorpion nest.

-Area 2-3 - Library

-Note: If the gnolls overheard the PCs in area 2-1, they are expecting them.
+Area 2-3 - Library (EL 7): If the gnolls overheard the PCs in area 2-1, they are expecting them.
 The tables are already flipped over and they have arrows aimed at the doors.
 Adjust the read-aloud text accordingly.